abhayPS11/my-data/content/learning-paths/servers-and-cloud-computing/mlfow-axion/model-registry_deployment.md

 ## Assign production model

+**Run the script:**

 ```bash
 python set_prod.py
 ```

+**What this does:**

+- checks all model versions.
+- finds the best accuracy.
+- marks it as production.

 ## Serve model

+Now we deploy the model as an API.

 You can run this in **Terminal A** or open **Terminal C**.